nathantew14/ip/AI.md

 Copying the entire question prompt results in an error.
 Had to try it haha.
 AI was over-eager in writing an extremely detailed logic flow to detect invalid combinations of /by, /start and /end flags, had to remove some contradicting checks.

+# A-TextUiTesting
+AI was unable to tell me to use chmod to allow me to run my `runtest.sh`